What We Do

 Challenge: After their short-term mission trip, challenge them: What is the Lord telling you now?
 What is next for you?
 One of many results of the challenge phase is a project that is developed based on the call of the individual person and what they hear from the Lord.

 The average student to teacher ratio in Malawi public elementary schools is 88:1.
-Even a well-paid, well-trained, well-resourced teacher would struggle to attend to each student in this high density environment.
-Unfortunately, the schools in the rural districts we serve also fight to acquire qualified teachers, learning materials, and even suitable classroom buildings.
-Unicef estimates that the Malawi elementary school system currently functions with a shortage of 30,000 classrooms.
+Even a well-paid, well-trained, well-resourced teacher would likely struggle to attend to each student in this high density environment.
+Unfortunately, the schools in the rural districts where we serve also fight to acquire qualified teachers, learning materials, and even suitable classroom buildings.
+Unicef estimates that the elementary school system currently functions with a shortage of 30,000 classrooms.

 Each year from now until the completion of the schools, we plan to build two new classrooms at each Hope Center, bringing on new teachers, new staff, and new students as each subsequent building materializes.
 Though we currently teach only our sponsored children, we hope that the future of Miqlat schools will involve children from the community as well.